 *For a high light planted freshwater aquarium .6 per gallon are required or for Reef "Softies"

-*For a SPS/LPS Reef Tank .8 per gallon generally works:
+*For a SPS/LPS Reef Tank .8 per gallon generally works, in a tank under 20 inches.

-For planted FW or Reef needing more light consider two, or complimenting an LED with a New Generation T2 Light Fixture.
-You could also add a second AquaBeam 600 or GroBeam 500.
+For planted FW or Reef needing more light consider 2, or complimenting an LED with a New Generation T2 Light Fixture.
+You could also add a second AquaBeam 600 or GroBeam 600.

-Consider an AquaBeam Ultra 1000 or GroBeam 1000/1500 for a Hex tank such as a 20 gallon for more light in a smaller tank "foot print".
+Consider an AquaBeam 2000 or GroBeam 1500 for a deeper Hex tank such as a 30 gallon for more light in a smaller tank "foot print".

 Two Ocean Blue NP Ultima would also be a good choice for a standard 60 or 75 gallon.